Oaxaca en la historia y en el mito: Mixtec and Mayan codices

 At the bottom left of the figure above there is a capital letter A, joined with a stylized circle around the middle.
 Normally this A-O symbol is attached to one of four symbols, thus forming a year sign used in the 52 year-cycle Mixtec calendar.
 Since this symbol does not include one of the four additional symbols, the explanation from a reputable research site is that the capital letter A symbol with an O in the middle is a symbol for the beginning of time.
-Similar images with large "As" appear on the three panels of the mural.
+Similar images with large "As" appear on all three panels of the mural.
+Incidentally, Mesoamerican did not use what is called today the Roman or Latin Alphabet.

 Painting a Codex

-Below, a Mixtec artist is painting a codex.
+The mural illustrates a Mixtec artist painting a codex.
 The folded pages are strips of tanned deer hide covered with a white gesso.
-The colors used were gold ochre, burned sienna, carmine red, turquoise blue, olive green, grey and black.
+The original colors used were gold ochre, burned sienna, carmine red, turquoise blue, olive green, grey and black.
 But García Bustos chose to use other colors and less crimson than the original codices, more inline with the overall colors of the mural.